Logiqx/wst-results/docs/events/guidance/README.md

 #### Motion GPS

-Please ensure that your Motion LCD / Motion Mini is recording at 5 Hz or 10 Hz.
+Please ensure that your Motion LCD / Motion Mini is recording at 5 Hz.

 Whilst sailing be sure to wear your Motion above your bicep, facing upwards so that it has a clear view of the sky.